 Summertime, especially July and August, is probably the worst time to launch a job search.

 Rather than being frustrated, hold off!
 Enjoy the warm weather and longer days.
 Spend time with family and friends.
 The people you want to connect with aren’t thinking about hiring, not really.
 They’re vacationing and getting kids ready for school.

-Keep networking & exploring, always, but reserve your mightier efforts for September (or the new year).
+Keep networking & exploring, always, but reserve your mightier efforts for fall (or the new year).